 Students are advised to find the school most suited to their talents, interests and aspirations.
 This is the strength of our college guidance program, which results in high acceptance rates.
 Please view our most recent college attendance list here.

 One of the five founding commitments in the Crossroads philosophy is to the development of a student population of social, economic and racial diversity.
 Our community is a blend of cultures, ethnicities, socioeconomic statuses, religions and family types.
 Within our community of learners, 50% identify as students of color and 38% of our K-12 faculty members identify as people of color.
-Our families come from 86 different zip codes, and one in four students receives financial aid.
+Our families come from 86 different zip codes, and one in four students receives grant awards from our Affordability Program.